FelixW01/overcast-2/README.md

 https://overcast-98c306aa4a6c.herokuapp.com/

 ## Description
-Welcome to Overcast, your one-stop shop for stylish seasonal clothing.
+Welcome to Overcast, your one-stop shop e-commerce platform for stylish seasonal clothing.
 Overcast is designed for those who appreciate the cozy things in life, offering a seamless shopping experience with fashion solutions tailored to every season.

 ## About the Project
 This application is built using the MERN stack (MySQL, Express.js, React, Node.js) to provide a dynamic and responsive e-commerce platform.
 Overcast was developed as a hands-on project to refine skills in JavaScript, HTML, and CSS, with a particular focus on: